What is Killer Bees Defense Strategy?

 A smaller or equivalent firm may use this tactic to avoid a hostile takeover.
-In this, the target firm attempts acquiring the company which made an attempt for the hostile takeover.
-The idea is to create a fear in the minds of the acquirers and it can use any methods including using its reserves to buy a majority stake in the other firm.
+In this, the target firm attempts to acquire the company, which made an attempt for the hostile takeover.
+The idea is to create fear in the minds of the acquirers, and it can use any methods, including using its reserves to buy a majority stake in the other firm.

 One should note that this is an expensive strategy that may increase debts for a target company.
 The shareholders can suffer losses or may not receive sufficient dividends in the forthcoming years.

-One of the known instances was in 1982 by Bendix Corp (American Engineering & Manufacturing Company) attempted to acquire Martin Marietta (leading supplier of aggregates and heavy building materials) by purchasing controlling amount of stocks.
+One of the known instances was in 1982 by Bendix Corp (American Engineering & Manufacturing Company) attempted to acquire Martin Marietta (a leading supplier of aggregates and heavy building materials) by purchasing a controlling amount of stocks.
 On paper, Bendix became the owner of the company.
-In retaliation, Martin Marietta’s management sold of its Cement, Chemical and aluminum divisions and borrowed over $1 billion.
+In retaliation, Martin Marietta’s management sold off its Cement, Chemical, and aluminum divisions and borrowed over $1 billion.
 This resulted in Allied Corporation acquiring Bendix.

 #3 – White Knights

-The White Knights are referred to an individual or company which acquires a target company which otherwise is on the verge of a hostile takeover.
-They are considered as a savior against any hostility with the current management remaining intact and investors receiving higher compensation for their shares.
+The White Knights are referred to as an individual or company which acquires a target company that otherwise is on the verge of a hostile takeover.
+They are considered as a savior against any hostility, with the current management remaining intact and investors receiving higher compensation for their shares.